athomasoriginal/clojurescript-30/README.md

 This is Wes Bos's [JavaScript 30] challenge written in [ClojureScript].

-I started learning Clojure to improve my functional programming skills and expose myself to a different way of thinking.
+I started learning Clojure to improve my functional programming skills and strength/diversify my programming mental model.
 The idea was that I would learn Clojure, a functional language, and then apply these skills to JavaScript.

-This repo contains each of the JS30 exercises written in ClojureScript and write-ups on lessons learned.
+This repo contains each of the JavaScript 30 exercises written in ClojureScript with write-ups on the lessons I learned while writing them.
 In this spirit, I hope others find this repo and can use it on their own journey towards learning Clojure.

 Never heard of Clojure?
 Skeptical?
 I encourage you to watch [ClojureScript for Skeptics] which really highlights the story elements that make Clojure a compelling language.